ansible/ansible-content-capture/README.md

 and generates Python objects for each of the scanned contents.
 These objects are JSON serializable so that other projects/users can dump/load/process them depending on their requirements.

-Today, the following projects utilize Ansible Scan Core for the scanning backend.
+Today, the following projects utilize Ansible Content Capture for the scanning backend.

 - [Ansible Risk Insight](https://github.com/ansible/ansible-risk-insight) - A risk evaluation tool for Ansible contents
 - [Sage](https://github.com/IBM/sage) - A framework to process Ansible contents for the scanning results